 According to Title 5, Section 55025, "The determination of the student's grade by the instructor shall be final in the absence of mistake, fraud, bad faith, or incompetency."
-Students who wish to dispute a final course grade under the criteria listed above must follow the Student Grade Dispute Policy and Procedures, which can be found on the Office of Instruction website.
-All grade disputes must be initiated within one semester of the grade in question being issued.
+Students who wish to dispute a final course grade under the criteria listed above must follow the Student Grade Dispute Policy and Procedures, which can be found on the Office of Instruction website at www.palomar. edu/instruction/.All grade disputes must be initiated within one semester of the grade in question being issued.